Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Methodology

 \subsubsection{Training Phase}

-We engage the generated dataset ${(\bm{S}_g, \bm{X}_g)}$ as the training set for the neural network.
-First, the scalp SNR is estimated through the prestimulus stage of $\bm{X}_{real}$ and is set as the noise level of the noise block to corrupt $X_{g}^{(i)}$.
-After that, through the minimization of the loss function until the loss value converge, the neural network is trained and automatically learns the mapping from the scalp to the source.
+The generated dataset ${(\bm{S}_g, \bm{X}_g)}$ is used to train the neural network, where the SNR of the E/MEG signals determines the noise level in the noise corruption to corrupt $X_{g}^{(i)}$.
+Through minimizing the loss function until convergence, the trained neural network is capable of automatically learning the mapping from the E/MEG signals to the source signals.